'Tango Tusanyaukire Awamu'

 If you haven't guessed it yet Awamu means 'Together' in L’uganda the main language spoken in the slums of Kampala, Uganda.

-We chose it as it reflects the spirit of the way we work with networks of determined women there and the ethos that is central to this party.
+We chose it as it reflects the spirit of the way we work determined women there and the ethos that is central to this party.

 Like our party, Awamu is unique as all our work (both in the UK and Uganda) is driven by volunteers, reflecting our core belief that if we all work together we can create something wonderful and even more of the vital funds raised can go to where it is needed most.

 Never in our wildest dreams did we imagine Together could be so magical or achieve so much.

 We have now raised over £35,000 for Awamu's work with vulnerable children like Shifra and women in the slums of Kamapala.

 These vital funds go to Uganda to ensure women like Nabuule (who you can meet in this film) can continue the crucial, life-saving work they do in their community.

 Nabuule and volunteers like her, are the driving force behind transforming the lives of children like Fahad and Shifra in the slums of Bwaise and Kikoni.